Durham College, Oxford: Establishment

-The college was built to provide a place of learning for Benedictine monks from the monastery in Durham.
-Until the 1280s, there had been no Benedictine establishment in Oxford itself, and, while in 1291 the southern abbeys decided to combine their efforts at Gloucester College, Durham had already begun to make its own arrangements.
+The college was built to provide a place of learning for Benedictine monks from Durham Priory.
+While monks from Durham were sent to study in Oxford from at least 1278, there was no Benedictine establishment at the university.
+In 1291 the southern abbeys decided to combine their efforts at Gloucester College, but Durham had already begun to make its own arrangements.